BARNSBURY TOWNHOUSE

 This Grade II Listed Georgian Townhouse, set in the historic Thornhill Square, which together with the adjacent Thornhill Crescent forms part of the wider ensemble of the Barnsbury Estate of Islington.

 The clients, a couple who owned the property but had not occupied it for some time, approached Rees Architects with the intention of upgrading the existing fabric and interiors to facilitate a move from countryside to city living.
-Part of the brief sought a flexible layout that could accommodate their parents’ regularly visits and stays, allowing them to take ownership of a designated part of the house for optimum comfort and mobility.
+Part of the brief sought a flexible layout that could accommodate their parents’ regular visits and stays, allowing them to take ownership of a designated part of the house for optimum comfort and mobility.

 Despite its age, the house was in predominantly livable shape having had a light refurbishment in the 80s.
 However, a series of unsympathetic additions were made over time, such as addition of wardrobes flanking the original fireplaces, and bathrooms that were redone cheaply.
 Rees’s first task was to unpick this series of unfavourable alterations with a view to reverting to the original character of the house.